justinmae/wf_egg_tracker/readme.md

 # Amazon Whole Foods Organic Eggs Stock Checker 🥚

+**Disclaimer:** This is a personal project and is not affiliated with, endorsed by, or connected to my employer (AWS) or Amazon.com, Inc. in any way.

 An intelligent web scraper that monitors Whole Foods organic egg availability on Amazon and sends email notifications when stock is found.
 Built with enterprise-grade reliability, anti-bot detection, and proxy rotation.

 ## Features